Code-Institute-Submissions/TobinStonelake-ms2/README.md

 to ensure that the footer looked and responded well across all media queries.

 * EmailJS has been tested and deployed on the site as it works as expected.
-Emails can be sent and an uto-reply is received.
+Emails can be sent and an auto-reply is received.

 * Checked all links across all pages lead to the relevant pages.

 * All external links open a new tab using the _blank attribute.

-* If the products page is to be included, then there are some minor tweaks that need to be rectified.
-If it is, this will serve as giving the client an indication of the cost of the services that can be provided.

 ### Further Testing

-* The font size may need to be tweaked to ensure that readibility is preserved across all devices.
+* The font size may need to be tweaked to ensure that readability is preserved across all devices.

 ### Known Issues